 The traditional customer journey of yesteryear followed a certain track: awareness, familiarity, consideration, purchase and loyalty.
 Consumers made decisions based on researching potential brands and then narrowed down their options until they found the one that best matched their needs.

 But those days are gone, as the way customers learn, interact and buy online has dramatically changed over the last 10 years, primarily due to the proliferation of social media and smartphones.
-Where this process used to be much less formal, it’s now more personal — and informal — because you can essentially now have a two-way conversation on social media with a major brand, follow them and see all of their posts.
+The new customer deciding journey is now more personal — and informal — because you can essentially now have a two-way conversation on social media with a major brand, follow them and see all of their posts.

 Talk about creating mass customer engagement.
 To that end, brands are now tweeting, posting Instagram stories and becoming part of the spaces consumers occupy on a large scale to meet where they’re at.